There are around 660,000 new businesses registered in the UK each year – that’s 70 every hour!

-Whatever sector you operate in, as a startup business you need a flexible workspace that’s collaborative, productive, and fully equipped… all without breaking the bank.
-Startups have unique office space requirements; you need to be able to host meetings, take private calls, communicate and brainstorm with your team to come up with new ideas, and spend time focusing at a desk.
-Most importantly, as a new startup, the last thing you want to be focusing your time and attention on is finding the perfect office location, choosing the ideal office layout and paying to fit out the space.
+Whatever sector you operate in, as a startup business you need a flexible workspace that’s collaborative, productive, and fully equipped – all without breaking the bank.
+Startup businesses tend to have specific office space requirements; you need to be able to host meetings, take private calls, communicate and brainstorm with your team to come up with new ideas, and spend time focusing at a desk.
+Most importantly, as a new startup, the last thing you want to be focusing your time and attention on is finding the perfect office location, choosing an office layout, and paying to fit out the space.

-To help you find the best office space for a startup company, we’ve laid out the key factors you need to consider on your search for workspace.
-These factors will help you locate and design a business startup office space that’s conducive to you and your team’s best work.
+To help you find the best office space for a startup company, we’ve laid out the key things you need to consider on your search.
+These will help you locate and design a business startup office space that will help you launch and grow your business.
 When you’re considering which workspace to go for, remember to weigh up all of your options and think about each of these factors in detail.
 Your office space can make or break your startup business, so you have to make sure it’s the right fit.

-Plus, in a coworking space you gain instant access to a huge network of like-minded entrepreneurs and small businesses – perfect for startups who want to expand their professional network, make the right connections and grow their business.
+Plus, in a flexible workspace you gain instant access to a huge network of like-minded entrepreneurs and small businesses – perfect for startups who want to expand their professional network, make the right connections and grow their business.

 There are many different types of coworking spaces, from female-only, to corporate or high-end, to tech-focused.
 Each coworking space has its own personality and selling points, so if you’re looking for a co shared office space it’s worth doing your research, and pinpointing your must-haves and nice-to-haves.